ViktorMetodiev13/ReactJS-Chat-App/README.md

   - **React Toastify**: For showing toast notifications, such as errors and new message alerts.

 - **Backend:**
-  - **Firebase**: A comprehensive platform providing various backend services like authentication, real-time database, and hosting.
+  - **Firebase**: A comprehensive platform providing various backend services.

 ## Deployment